Adapted from a text written on Pilgrim Congregational Church’s 150th Anniversary in 2009.

 The 1960’s and 1970’s brought freeways and flight from the inner-city.
 Pilgrim church membership plummeted under the pressure of outside forces.
 Construction of interstate 71 sliced through the heart of Tremont.
 In one year nearly 400 homes were demolished in the immediate vicinity of Pilgrim church.
 Tremonts population declined by nearly half during the mid 1960s and early 1970s; dropping from approximately 30,000 down to about 16,000.
 The impact on Pilgrim church was staggering.
 Membership sank from a peak of 1,297 in 1924 down to 161 by the end of 1989.
 Average attendance at Sunday worship that year was less than 50.
 The congregation was also aging and Pilgrims future was in jeopardy.

 Dr. Laurie Hafner preached her candidate sermon Pentecost Sunday, June 3, 1990.
 There were 32 people in worship that day.
 Pastor Hafner is quoted as saying that of the 32, six were, – friends who had come to talk me out of accepting the Call. – Fortunately she didnt listen.

 Pastor Hafner had a vision for Pilgrims renewal.
 Under her leadership and commitment to the social gospel Pilgrim became a Just Peace and Open and Affirming Church.
+She left the congregation in 2006.
 During her 16-year tenure the congregation grew, several major capital campaigns were initiated, and Pilgrim church once again became a respected voice in the greater Cleveland community.
-Today, Pilgrim is recognized as a flagship church of the United Church of Christ

 The Next 150 Years…